Petroleum industry in Pakistan: Natural gas industry

 Natural gas production is at a relatively high level and remaining reserves are estimated to be about 885.3 billion cu m (1 January 2009 est.).
 Pakistan's gas fields are only expected to last for about another 20 years at the most due to heavy industrial usage.

 The Sui gas field is the biggest natural gas field in Pakistan.
 It is located near Sui in Balochistan.
 The gas field was discovered in the late 1952 and the commercial exploitation of the field began in 1955.
 Sui gas field accounts for 6% of Pakistan's gas production.
 Remaining reserves are estimated to be at about 800 billion cubic feet (tcf) and the daily production is around 500 Mcuft of natural.
-The operator of the field is Pakistan Petroleum Limited.
+The operator of the field is Pakistan Petroleum.